adrianhurt/play-silhouette-credentials-seed/README.md

 The main ideas you have to know to understand the code are:

-* Every controller extends `AuthController` that implements some useful utilities, such us the ability to use directly `SecuredAction`, `UnsecuredAction` and `UserAwareAction`
+* Every controller extends `AuthController` that implements some useful utilities, such as the ability to use directly `SecuredAction`, `UnsecuredAction` and `UserAwareAction`
 * The `Auth` controller contains every action related with authentication or authorization.
 * I have used some implicit functions to use `LoginInfo` and `PasswordInfo` objects as simple `Strings` and vice versa.
 It makes clearer the code, but you have to remember that.
 You can check them at `app/utils/silhouette/Implicits.scala`.